HERE’S A PLACE TO LOVE: First Course.

 This is an intimate neighborhood dining gem in an unassuming storefront deep in the heart of South Minneapolis.
 Its highly appealing menu runs to Mediterranean-inflected appetizers, pastas, and fish-or-meat entrees.

 At First Course, creative cooking rules.
-We have many faves, including spicy shrimp tapas ($8), butternut squash ravioli in brandy-and-gorgonzola cream ($15), and the hen-of-the-woods mushroom sandwich (on half-price sandwich-and-pizza nights, every Thursday).
-We’ve also had memorable splurges—two that come to mind are delicious scallop and halibut dishes, both prepared with wild mushrooms.
+Friends and I have many faves, including spicy shrimp tapas ($8), butternut squash ravioli in brandy-and-gorgonzola cream ($15), and the hen-of-the-woods mushroom sandwich (on half-price sandwich-and-pizza nights, every Thursday).
+I’ve also enjoyed memorable splurges—two that come to mind are delicious scallop and halibut dishes, both prepared with wild mushrooms.

 Nice wine list—half-price bottles every Tuesday night.
 Outdoor dining, too.

 First Course Bistro | 5607 Chicago Avenue, Minneapolis (three blocks east of Diamond Lake) | 612-825-6900